 Lazarus, Nathanael and James were engaged in a hearty conversation with James occasionally thumping the table to make his point, when their senses were arrested by the overpowering fragrance of pure nard.
 A silence fell over the room as they all glanced to where their noses led them.
-It was the feet of Jesus; they were glistening with the stuff, the empty flask still rolling side to side on the floor. ♦ They immediately looked to Mary, her face was shattered, her eyes filled with tears.
+It was the feet of Jesus; they were glistening with the stuff, the empty flask still rolling side to side on the floor.
+They immediately looked to Mary, her face was shattered, her eyes filled with tears.
 What had Jesus said?
 Martha scurried around looking for something to scoop the precious liquid, but Mary was quicker.
-Perfumed hair was the custom for ladies, and she caught the running drops with her unravelled locks, spreading the excess all over Jesus’ shins and carves.
-He seemed quite content, even pleased.
+Perfumed hair was the custom for ladies, and she caught the running drops with her unravelled hair, spreading the excess all over Jesus’ shins and carves.
+He seemed quite content, even amused.